 - Rubbish Dumping Dumping of rubbish into water lakes and rivers causes problems with water quality.
-These include plastics, aluminum, steel, Styrofoam and waste chemicals.
+These include plastics, aluminium, steel, Styrofoam and waste chemicals.
 Many of these can take hundreds of years to decay in water.

 - Industrial Waste Industrial waste is one of the worst water pollutants as it includes dangerous chemicals including asbestos, mercury, lead and mercury which are hazardous to people, plants, animals and environment.

 - Lead Homes built before 1986 most likely have lead in pipes, fixtures and solder.
-When they corrode significant amounts of lead enters into water especially hot water.
+When they corrode significant amounts of lead enters into water boiling water.

 To learn more on How To Test Your Water, visit our FAQ's page or visit your local water board website.